Aston Martin DBS (2007): Performance

-The DBS is equipped with the Aston Martin V12 engine, 5.9-litre AM08 60-degree V12 with four valves per cylinder.
+The DBS is equipped with the 5.9-litre, 60° AM08 V12 with four valves per cylinder.
 The same basic engine is also used in the DBR9 and DBRS9 racing cars albeit with extensive modifications.
 The engine of the DBS has a power output of 517 PS at 6,500 rpm and 570 Nm of torque at 5,750 rpm with a compression ratio of 10.9:1.
 The engine also includes an active bypass valve which above 5,500 rpm opens and lets more air into the engine resulting in increased performance and propels the car from 0 to 62 mi/h in 4.3 seconds and has a maximum speed of 192 mi/h.
 In 2007, the British motoring show Top Gear tested the DBS around their Top Gear test track with a lap time of 1:23.9; 3.2 seconds faster than its predecessor, the Vanquish S and a second faster than the comparable Bentley Continental Supersports.

 Handling

 The DBS uses the Aston Martin VH platform.
-Due to the structure, 85% of the weight of the car is kept between the wheelbase, which results in increased handling, responsiveness and feel during tight cornering.
+Due to the structure, 85% of the weight of the car is kept between the wheels, which results in improved handling, responsiveness and feel during tight cornering.

-Aston Martin has also developed an Adaptive Damping System, or ADS, which alters the suspension in order for the car to cope with the driver's desired driving mode according to the road/weather conditions.
-When turned on, the ADS automatically alters the suspension settings to ensure the driver has high levels of control at all times.
+Aston Martin has also developed an Adaptive Damping System, or ADS, which, when turned on, automatically alters the suspension settings in order for the car to cope with the driver's desired driving mode according to the road/weather conditions.
 Apart from the suspension getting stiffer, throttle and braking response is increased and steering is sharpened.

-The DBS is fitted with Pirelli P-Zero tyres developed especially for the car, along with lightweight, aluminium 20-inch wheels.
+The DBS was fitted with Pirelli P-Zero tyres developed especially for the car, along with lightweight aluminium 20-inch wheels.

 To reduce weight, Aston Martin made extensive use of carbon fibre throughout the car.
 The bonnet, the boot, the front wings, the door opening surrounds and the boot compartment are all made of carbon fibre.
 The carpets are also made by special thin layers made from carbon fibre.
 The roof and the doors are made of aluminium.
 The result is a 30 kg weight reduction as compared to the DB9.

 The car is also fitted with a carbon fibre splitter at the front wings to increase handling and a carbon fibre rear diffuser to increase high-speed stability.

 The brake discs are carbon ceramic, which reduces a significant 12.5 kg from the unsprung weight.
 At the front, there are 398 mm ventilated and drilled brakes with 6-piston alloy monobloc calipers.
 At the back, there are 360 mm ventilated and drilled brakes with 4-piston alloy monobloc calipers.